polinaLyubavina/MSDscript/README.md

     - 5 * -5
     - 5 * (-5)

+- Let
-- Let Expressions
+  - Let can assign a value to a variable.
   - Use the following format: `_let` (variable) = (expression) `_in` (expression)
   - Example
     - _let x = 5 _in x + 15

-- Boolean Expressions
+- Booleans
   - Use the keywords: `_true` or `_false`
   - Do not use false or true, 1 or 0
   - Examples
     - _true
     - _false

-- If/Else Expressions
+- If/Else
   - Use the keywords: `_if` (expression with a boolean value) `_then` (expression) `_else` (expression)
   - A `_` must be in front of the keywords
   - Place a boolean expression after the `_if`, otherwise the program will throw an error